Project-Corona/Project-Corona/Readme.md

 ### Latest

+Added a setting to allow beltlayer connector recipes to be changed to match normal underground belt recipes.

+### Previously

 Add Settings in to pick and choose which part of the mod pack to use.

 Project Corona Map Generator Preset now works with Vanilla, Bob's Ores, and Omnimatter or and combination of the three.

-### Previously

-Bug fixes (see changelog)

 ### Plans Going Forward